meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 **Brief:** Tags must be able to be removed for accuracy.

-**Precondition:** The user has the appropriate user class to edit the article, or has the wiki management permission enabled.
+**Precondition:** The user has the appropriate user class to edit the article and has the wiki management permission enabled, or has the wiki administration permission enabled.

 **Trigger:** The user clicks the X button next to a tag.